Scholarships Augustinian Scholarship

 - Commit to spending a semester studying abroad.

-- Agree to live with other Augustinian Scholars in Westmont’s new Leadership Center during the senior year.
+- Agree to live with other Augustinian Scholars in Westmont’s Global Leadership Center during your senior year.

 2017 Augustinian Profile

 Academic and Personal Profile of Augustinian Scholars in the Class of 2021

 - 8 National Merit Finalists

 - Average GPA: 4.3 (weighted)

 - Average SAT: 1458; Mid 50% scoring: 1410-1520 (new SAT scoring)

 - Average ACT: 33; Mid 50% scoring: 32-34